Loading figure…

 “Marshall supports repealing the Affordable Care Act (aka 'Obamacare').”

-Why: Sponsoring a bill aimed at maintaining ACA marketplace integrity contradicts the stated position of supporting its repeal.
+Why: Sponsoring a bill aimed at lowering healthcare costs contradicts the stated position of opposing expanded healthcare access and Medicaid expansion.

 View source →Most are procedural sponsorships or actions on issues where this figure hasn't publicly stated a position.
 Highest-signal entries shown first.